minhducctchv/english-app-fe/README.md

 List 20 IT-related vocabulary words that are in the Oxford dictionary in the form of a JSON array as follows:

+List 20 IT-related vocabulary words that appear in the Oxford dictionary under the letter 'A' in the form of a JSON array as follows:

 ```
 [
   {